smithSophiav/EtherWallet/README.md

 }
 ```

-For more detailed usage methods, it is recommended to refer to [demo](https://github.com/smithSophiav/Web3Swift/tree/main/Demo)
+For more detailed usage methods, it is recommended to refer to [demo](https://github.com/smithSophiav/EtherWallet/tree/main/Demo)

 ## License

-web3swiftAlpha is released under the MIT license.
-[See LICENSE](https://github.com/smithSophiav/Web3Swift/blob/main/LICENSE) for details.
+EtherWallet is released under the MIT license.
+[See LICENSE](https://github.com/smithSophiav/EtherWallet/blob/main/LICENSE) for details.